zirelan/BIOT670I_Group-3/README.md

 ## Using the Application
 ### Launch the application
-To start the application, navigate to the cloned repository directory `BIOT670I_Group-3` and run the following (with the conda environment active):
+To start the application, navigate to the cloned repository directory `BIOT670I_Group-3` and run the following (if needed: activate conda environment):

 `conda activate <env-name>`